Dear UK adopters, this is the latest of the dogs flying to London.

 All the dogs are spayed and neutered, fully vaccinated and healthy but some are undergoing heart worm treatment at the moment.
 First blood test by Dr.Kim on the 10th of June shows that its going away.
 However, I would like you to do one final test in September or early October to determine “100% cleared” I am sending one test kit in the crate flying together.
 Marbles, Mary, Freckles, Bunny, Star, Lily, Dami are those.
 The Auction group paid Dr.Kim for the treatments of all.

 We have a group of supporters in the UK assist you with the adoption and the auction page sponsoring the dogs from time to time.

 ICN – LHR, from Incheon/Seoul international airport to Heathrow airport, it takes 12 hours.
 We will use Korean Air KE907 flying direct to London arriving at around 5 pm.

 UK/EU airport options include:

-It is advised by the airline cargo that you MUST hire a broker that can handle the customs clearance at the airport.
+It is advised by the airline cargo that you MUST hire an agent/broker that can handle the customs clearance at the airport.
 According to the information, it costs approximately ￡450 -800 for the services.
 Below information is very useful for you to get in touch for your dog if you are considering adopting one of the dogs.
-According to some of the homes that already enquired, TFA charges you the lowest, ￡410 and in case of two dogs together, it will be additional ￡42.
 Adopters must pay VAT on this but if you are a registered charity and VAT registered, you can claim the VAT back.

 PBS International Freight (Broker)